awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    Use the SSH key pair that was assigned to your instance when you launched it and use the default user name of the AMI that you used to launch your instance\.
 For an Ubuntu AMI, the user name is `ubuntu`\.

-   If your instance was launched using Ubuntu, your instance's public DNS is `ec2-a-b-c-d.us-west-2.compute.amazonaws.com`, and the key pair is `my_ec2_private_key.pem`, use the following command to SSH into your instance:
+   If your instance was launched using Ubuntu, your instance's public DNS name is `ec2-a-b-c-d.us-west-2.compute.amazonaws.com`, and the key pair is `my_ec2_private_key.pem`, use the following command to SSH into your instance:

    ```
    $ ssh -i my_ec2_private_key.pem ubuntu@ec2-a-b-c-d.us-west-2.compute.amazonaws.com